-Graphic design is a career path which requires constant innovation and exceptional creativity to succeed.
-There are some skills that are essential for budding graphic designers longing for valuable industry experience.
+Graphic design is a career path that requires constant innovation and exceptional creativity to succeed.
+Some skills are essential for budding graphic designers longing for valuable industry experience.
 Here are ten graphic design skills that employers look for and value.

 Adobe InDesign is one of the most valuable pieces of software a graphic designer can master.
-InDesign is an industry standard piece of software which graphic designers regularly use.
+InDesign is an industry-standard piece of software that graphic designers regularly use.
 InDesign is not commonly used to create images; it is mainly used to create design pages and visual layouts.

 InDesign has a learning curve and takes time to get used to.
 Graphic designers never stop learning new tips in the programme which help to produce high-quality pieces.
 InDesign is widely used within the industry, making it an essential skill you will need as a graphic designer.

-Another programme within the Adobe Suite that graphic designers need to be familiar with is Illustrator.
-Graphic designers use Illustrator to create a variety of digital and printed images, including logos, charts, and illustrations.
-Illustrator is used to create vector graphics, which are different to graphics created in Photoshop using a pixel grid.
+Illustrator is another programme within the Adobe Suite that graphic designers need to be familiar with.
+Illustrator is used to create a variety of digital and printed images, including logos, charts, and illustrations.
+Adobe Illustrator is used to create vector graphics, which are different to graphics created in Photoshop using a pixel grid.
 Vector graphics are made up of paths defined by a start and end point, which are used to create simple drawings or complex illustrations.

 Adobe Photoshop is designed to use pixels to manipulate and enhance images.
 Since its creation in 1990, it has become the world’s most popular editing programme, making it a fundamental requirement for graphic designers.
 Graphic designers use Photoshop for editing and modifying raster/bitmap graphics (aka JPEGs, PNGS and GIFs) to improve the appearance of photos.